oklookat/lika/README.md

     // run process, optional
     "process": {
-        // path to file that will be executed after installing "install": "", // optional
+        // path to file that will be executed after installing (example: .cmd or .exe file) "install": "", // optional
         "uninstall": "" // optional
     }